alan-turing-institute/data-safe-haven/docs/source/deployment/snippets/06_01_create_user_account.partial.md

   - Enter the start of your username and click `Check names`
   - Select your username and click `Ok`
   - Click `Ok` again to exit the `Add users` dialogue
-- Synchronise with Azure Active Directory by running following the `Powershell` command on the SHM primary domain controller
+- Synchronise with Microsoft Entra ID by running following the `Powershell` command on the SHM primary domain controller

 ```powershell
 PS> C:\Installation\Run_ADSync.ps1